Become an ALSTAR Member Today

 Bridging Companies and States

 The Accepted Labels State Tracking and Repository (ALSTAR) project is an NPIRS initiative that began in October, 2004 at a meeting organized by NPIRS and hosted by the California Department of Pesticide Regulation (DPR).
 The purpose of the meeting was to discuss the need and feasibility of developing a national repository of state-specific electronic pesticide labels.
-Since 2004, over 200 representatives from pesticide registrant and consultant companies, state regulatory agencies, U.S. EPA, and other interested parties have taken part in over 24 meetings pertaining to the development of ALSTAR.
+Since 2004, over 200 representatives from pesticide registrant and consultant companies, state regulatory agencies, U.S. EPA, and other interested parties have taken part in thirty-some meetings pertaining to the development of ALSTAR.

 NPIRS is one of four projects that comprise the Center for Environmental and Regulatory Information Systems (CERIS) and is located within the Purdue Research Park in West Lafayette, Indiana.
 CERIS is a center at Purdue University under the administration of the Department of Entomology.
 All of the CERIS projects contribute to Purdue University's mission as a land-grant institution, and mutually benefit from lower operational costs and shared technical expertise.